CollectionBuilder/cb-docs/docs/accessibility/index.md

 If you encounter any issues, please don't hesitate to [contact us]({{ '/#how-to-get-in-touch' | relative_url }})!

+*This section is a work in progress.*
+We hope to learn from others and welcome contributions of all kinds, from an email to a pull request.
+{:.alert .alert-blue}

 ## Software and Platforms

 A variety of platforms and tools are part of the typical process of creating a CollectionBuilder project.